1. Policies and responsibilities

 Your commitments may be divided into one or more policies.
 For example, you should have a human rights policy, an environmental policy, and a business ethics policy for your own operations and a supplier code of conduct.

 You may also have policies for specific issues in your own operations, which in some cases are required by law.
-Examples of such policies include:
+Examples of such policies are:

 - Collective agreements